pelithne/k8s/workshop.md

 Let's make a change to the sample application, then update the version already deployed to your AKS cluster.

-First we want to make sure that the update can be completed without service interuption.
+First we want to make sure that the update can be completed without service interruption.
 For this to be possible, we need multiple instances of the front end pod.
 This will enable Kubernetes to update the app as a "rolling update", which means that it will restart the pods in sequence making sure that one or more is always running.

 To achieve that, open the sample manifest file `azure-vote-all-in-one-redis.yaml` and change the number of replicas of the ````azure-vote-front```` pod from 1 to 3, on line 34 (or similar).